All About Steve: Production

+In October 2006, it was announced that Fox 2000 Pictures had acquired the Kim Barker penned spec script All About Steve to be developed as a starring vehicle for Sandra Bullock.
+In June 2007, it was announced Bradley Cooper had been signed on to co-star.

 Production began in July 2007.
 Parts of the film were shot at Mayfield Senior School in Pasadena, California.
 Scenes featuring the collapsed mine and sink hole were filmed at The Walt Disney Company's Golden Oak Ranch near Santa Clarita, California.
 Originally scheduled for release on March 6, 2009, the film was not released until September 4, 2009.